Einar Oscar Schou: Career

+Schou was also responsible for the design of the Fløien Folkerestaurant at the summit of the Fløyen mountain that overlooks Bergen, and the stations buildings of the Fløibanen funicular railway that climbs that mountain.
+The railway was completed in 1918, and was followed by the restaurant in 1925.

-Schou was Chairman of the Bergen Art Society 1914-15.
+Schou was Chairman of the Bergen Art Society 1914–15.
 He served on the Bergen city council for the Norwegian Conservative Party from 1929 to 1937 and was a member of a number of Bergen municipal councils and committees.
 Schou was decorated Knight, First Class of the Royal Norwegian Order of St. Olav in 1909.
 Schou earned the Houen Foundation Award in 1912.